 vi) 20 March 2017

-c) did not undertaken and/or record undertaking a Child Protection visit between 05 April 2017 and 28 April 2017.
+c) did not undertake and/or record undertaking a Child Protection visit between 05 April 2017 and 28 April 2017.

-a) did not record information relating to the Child Protection visits undertaken on:
+a) did not record adequate information relating to the Child Protection visits undertaken on:

 iv) 30 March 2017

-b) did not undertaken and/or record undertaking a Child Protection visit between 31 March 2017 and 28 April 2017.
+b) did not undertake and/or record undertaking a Child Protection visit between 31 March 2017 and 28 April 2017.

 c) did not convene a Core Group meeting after 14 March 2017.

-a) did not record Core Group Meeting notes in respect of the meetings held on:
+a) did not record adequate Core Group Meeting notes in respect of the meetings held on:

 iii) 27 February 2017

-c) did not record information relating to the Child Protection visits undertaken on:
+c) did not record adequate information relating to the Child Protection visits undertaken on:

 i) 05 January 2017